 The surge in Online Sales.

-Most people were used to making purchases by making physical contacts, visiting shops, warehouses, retail shops.
+Most people were used to making purchases by making physical contacts, visiting shops, warehouses, and retail shops.

 This forced many businesses to move online.
 As I indicated earlier, COVID-19 has been a blessing for others.
 Research conducted by Quantum Metrics indicates that online sales have increased by 52% and the number of online shoppers by 8.8%.